 - Pay and conditions Expand / Collapse

 Orthotic technicians working in the NHS are paid on the Agenda for Change (AfC) pay system.
-You would typically start on AfC band 5.
-With further training and experience, you could apply for more senior positions at bands 6 and above.
+You would typically start on AfC band 4.
+With further training and experience, you may be able to apply for more senior positions at bands 5.

 Most orthotic technicians in the NHS work standard hours, which are likely to be around 37.5 a week.
 They may work some evenings or weekends.